-In machine learning or deep learning, we usually use a lot of regularization techniques, such as L1, L2, dropout, etc., to prevent our model from overfitting.
-In classification problems, sometimes our model would learn to predict the training examples extremely confidently.
+In machine learning or deep learning, we usually use many regularization techniques, such as L1, L2, Dropout, etc., to prevent our model from overfitting.
+In classification problems, sometimes our model would learn to predict the training examples exceptionally confidently.
 This is not good for generalization.

 So, label smoothing is a regularization technique for classification problems to prevent the model from predicting the labels too confidently during training and generalizing poorly.
 More about label smoothing you can read on this paper.

 Bag of Freebies (BoS) for detector